alfredinductivo-2104/Emona-Telecoms-Trainer-Lab-Manual-and-Experiment-Compilation---PART-1-AM-MODULATION-/README.md

 In this experiment, we were able to become familiar with the basic operation, setup, and calibration of an oscilloscope.
 We learned the importance of properly adjusting the general, vertical, horizontal, and triggering controls to obtain a stable and accurate waveform display.
 Correct calibration of the oscilloscope ensures that measurements are reliable and precise.
 Additionally, this experiment enhances our knowledge about the different functionalities and settings of an Oscilloscope.
 Overall, This experiment is very important to do whenever we will be using an Oscilloscope, as this ensures the accuracy and reliability of the output we will be gathered for the future experiments.

-## Experiment 2: Setting Up an Oscilloscope
+## Experiment 2: An Introduction to the Telecoms-Trainer 101

 ## Introduction
 The **Emona Telecoms Trainer 101** is an educational platform used by students to study the fundamental principles of **Communications and Telecommunications**.
 It provides a hands-on learning experience by allowing students to implement, observe, and analyze various communication system block diagrams using real hardware modules.